paveldn/haier-esphome/docs/faq.rst

 **Q:** My AC has a cool feature that is not supported by your component.
 Can you add it?
 ****************************************************************************************

 **A:** First, you need to figure out if the feature is supported by the serial protocol.
-There is some functionality that is supported only by the IR remote.
+Some functionality is supported only by the IR remote.
 The easiest way to check is by using the IR remote:

 - Start capturing logs from your ESP modules.
 - Wait 10 - 15 seconds.